 So first, what is Grammarly?
-Basically, Grammarly is a Chome extension and app that is used to check for grammar, correct spelling, possible plagiarism, and more.
+Basically, Grammarly is a desktop app (formerly a Chrome extension) that is used to check for grammar, correct spelling, possible plagiarism, and more.
 And, it does it without you having to upload your work to the site directly.

 Grammarly works on so many different sites and platforms, including WordPress, social media sites like Facebook and Instagram, Microsoft Word, and more.
 If you have the extension on your computer, it will automatically populate and check your work as you’re writing it.